HeartwinJ/timeless-tuition/public/privacy.md

 ## How to contact us

 Should you have any inquiries or concerns regarding the utilization of your personal information, please reach out to the Privacy Manager at (email)

+**By using this website, you agree to the terms and conditions and Privacy Policy outlined in this website.
+Thank you for choosing Timeless Tuition.**